Recent Blog Articles

 5. The child has hives, looks pale, complains of dizziness, or has swelling of the face.
 Anaphylaxis, the most serious kind of allergic reaction, can cause stomach pain, often with vomiting.
 For this one, you should call 911.
 If your child has a known allergy and you have epinephrine at home, give it while you wait for the ambulance to arrive.

-6. The stomach pain is in the right lower side of the belly.
-That’s where the appendix is.
+6. The child is complaining of stomach pain in the right lower side of the belly.
+That's where the appendix is.
 Early on, the stomachache of appendicitis is usually around the belly button, but then it moves to what we doctors call "the right lower quadrant."
-Constipation can cause pain there, and girls who get periods can have pain there when they ovulate, but we don’t like to miss appendicitis.
-So, any pain in that part of the belly should get checked out.

 7. The child has a fever and a bad cough.
 Pneumonia can sometimes cause a stomachache.
 Now, many viruses can cause a stomachache along with a cough, but if the cough is particularly bad, or the stomachache is getting worse, or the child seems to be breathing quickly or otherwise differently, call the doctor.